I have blogged about this before but I'm doing it again because - Real Rocks.

 I will always support and have time for real people and frankly my interest in people who only like portraying the rosy side of life is nil.

-Whether it's because I am a mum now, whether it's because I have struggled more this year than any other or whether it's because my 36th year was always going to see me get real no matter what I was up to, I'm just glad I have a forum to be real for others.
+Whether it's because I am a mum, whether it's because I have struggled with my physical and emotional health a lot or whether it's because I give so many less fucks in my 40th decade, I'm just glad I have a forum to be real for others.

 So here's my REAL list:

 I'm overweight.
-I'm working on it now and know I will get it off.
+I'm always working on it.
 That's okay.

 Sometimes I don't choose health, sometimes I eat things I shouldn't.
 That's okay.

-My kids watch too much TV some days as I try and get things done.
+My kids have too much screen time some days.
 That's okay.

-I watch too much TV at night while eating my dinner on the couch because I'm too exhausted to sit at the table and talk to my husband.
-That won't be forever and guess what?
+Sometimes I watch too much TV at night while eating my dinner on the couch because I'm too exhausted to sit at the table and talk to my husband and kids.
 That's okay.

-My house is always messy even though I get it cleaned by someone else once a week.
+My house seems to always be messy even though I get it cleaned by someone else once a week.
 That's okay.

-I shy away from other people's dramas and withdraw my help now because I simply can't fit any more in right now.
+I shy away from other people's dramas and withdraw my help now and then because I simply can't fit any more in.
 That's okay.

 I don't get along with my family members all the time.
 I'm a bit outspoken and have a temper and it can cause rifts.
 That's okay.

-I worry about how much I share of myself on my page and blog but I keep going.
+I worry about how much I share of myself and my family on my socials and blog but I keep going.
 That's okay.

 I am me.